top of page

 Writing is about conflict, so don’t make your characters nice.

-If someone becomes unruly on a train, upsetting the pensioner in the seat opposite you, a nice person might try to placate the person causing a fuss, perhaps with words of advice, or even trying to reach out to them and understand the root cause of their anger.
+If someone becomes unruly on a train, upsetting the pensioner in the seat opposite you, a nice person might try to placate the person causing the fuss, perhaps with words of advice, or even try to reach out to them and understand the root cause of their anger.
 They might take the pensioner to the buffet car, out of harms way, and treat them to a hot chocolate.
 That’s what a nice person would do.

-Who on earth wants to read that story?
+Who wants to read that story?

 Nice characters are boring characters.
-The most successful characters are people who are interesting, flawed, exciting.
+The most successful characters are those who are interesting, flawed, exciting.
 Not necessarily people you’d want living next door, but they’re the people you want to see on the pages of the book you’re about to read.

 One major tip: get a sidekick.

 The point of the sidekick is that allows the dialogue to explain the story, and if you do it right, it can also show your protagonist in the light you want them to be seen in.
 The Sherlock Holmes stories are told by Dr Watson, who explains the genius of Holmes to the reader.
-If Watson hadn’t been there, and all you had was Holmes telling us all what he genius he is, it would be a book few people would want to read.
+If Watson hadn’t been there, and all you had was Holmes telling us what he genius he is, it would be a book few people would want to read.
 No one likes a show-off.

 Dialogue is a good way of fleshing out your characters.
 It can be a way of revealing their real emotions, the person inside the façade, particularly if the emotions don’t match the words.

 For example, the tough cop is at the bar.
 It’s been a rough day, a body discovered.
 The younger cop joins him, asks him how he is, whether he wants to talk about what they’ve seen.
-He points at the television behind the bar and says, “I want to have a beer and watch the game.
+The tough cop points at the television behind the bar and says, “I want to have a beer and watch the game.
 Get a beer and watch the game, or go home.
 Your choice.”

 You can get to know a character best by what they don’t say, quite often, as opposed to what they do say.

-Now, you’ve named and decided on your character traits.
-What type of story do you write?
+Now you’ve named and decided on your character traits, what type of story do you write?
 Move on and find out.

 bottom of page